 Inspired?
 From a dip high in the Lake District's northern fells to a soak in one of Wales' gorgeous lakes, here are five other British wild swims you should try:

-West of the village of Aylsham in North Norfolk, this mill pond can be reached by car, or bike, but is never overrun with swimmers thanks to its rural location.
+West of the village of Aylsham in North Norfolk Dropdown content, this mill pond can be reached by car, or bike, but is never overrun with swimmers thanks to its rural location.
 A gently shelving bank slips into a wide pool, water rushing over a mill race to create the perfect spot for a languid summer dip.

-High in the Lake District's northern fells, Bowscale Tarn's deep waters can only be reached on a long hike.
+High in the Lake District' Dropdown contents northern fells, Bowscale Tarn's deep waters can only be reached on a long hike.
 Those who make the effort are rewarded with the chance of a dip in one of England's purest bathing spots.
 The changing weather and 17m depth mean caution is advised whatever the time of year.

 At just half a mile wide and two and a half miles long, Bryher is a wild swimmer's paradise, its white sandy coves all easily swimmable in a day.
 Stinking Porth, in the west, is an Arcadian vision, its cool waters home to swaying kelp forests and starfish.
-It's unquestionably worth the two boat journeys from the Cornish mainland to the Isles of Scilly.
+It's unquestionably worth the two boat journeys from the Cornish mainland to the Isles of Scilly Dropdown content.